Daphnis protrudens C. Felder & R. Felder, 1874

 The caterpillars have been found feeding on:

 The caterpillars grow to a length of about 6 cms.
 They pupate in a loose cocooon amongst the ground debris.
-The pupa is brown with a dark dorsal line, and a partial dark ventral line.
+The pupa is brown with a a row of dark spots each side, a dark dorsal line, and a partial dark ventral line.
 The pupa has a length of about 5 cms.

 The adult moths have wings with a bold pattern of pale and dark brown.
 The forewings each have a dark central transverse band which has a finger-like extension in the middle pointing to the middle of the margin.
 There is a contrasting pair of dark brown and white bands across the first abdominal segment.
 The wingspan is about 10 cms.

-The species occurs as several subspecies across south-east Asia, including
+The species has been found as several subspecies across south-east Asia, including

 as well as in Australia in: